Mental Health Nutrition

 Alcohol and mental health

 A high alcohol intake can interfere with normal sleep patterns, and thus can affect mood.
 Alcoholism is one of the most common causes of nutritional deficiencies in developed countries.
 Alcoholic beverages provide energy but virtually no vitamins or minerals.
 A person who consumes large amounts of alcohol will meet their energy needs but not their vitamin and mineral needs.
-In addition, extra amounts of certain vitamins are needed to break down alcohol in the body, further contributing to nutrient deficiencies.
+In addition, extra amounts of certain vitamins are needed to break down alcohol in the body, further contributing to nutrient deficiency.

 Vitamins and mental health